Evolution of networks with multiple junctions: Introduction

-Due to the importance in this problem, we call networks having only multi--points with three concurrent curves ($3$--points) forming angles of $120$ degrees {\em regular}.\\ Following the ``energetic'' and experimental motivations we thus simply {\em impose} such a {\em regularity} condition in the definition of a curvature flow for every positive time (at the initial time it could fail).
-If the initial network is regular and smooth enough, we will see that this definition leads to an almost satisfactory (in a way ``classical'') short time existence theory of a flow by curvature.
-Considering instead an initial non--regular network, various complications arise related to the presence of multi--points or of $3$--points not satisfying the Herring condition.\\ Anyway, even starting with an initial regular network, we cannot avoid to deal also with non--regular networks when we analyze the global behavior of the flow.
-Indeed, during the flow some of the triple junctions could ``collide'' along a ``collapsing'' curve of the network, when the length of the latter goes to zero (hence, modifying the topological structure of the network).
-In this case one possibly has to ``restart'' the evolution with a different set of curves, describing a non--regular network, typically with multi--points of order higher than three (consider, for instance, two $3$--points collapsing along a single curve connecting them) or even with ``bad'' $3$--points (think of three $3$--points collapsing together along three curves connecting them).\\ A suitable short time existence (hence, restarting) result has been worked out in~\cite{Ilnevsch} by T.~Ilmanen, A.~Neves and the forth author, where it is shown that starting from any non--regular network (with a natural technical hypothesis), there exists a flow of networks by curvature, which is immediately regular and smooth for every positive time, see Theorem~\ref{evolnonreg}.
+By this discussion it is then natural, due to their expected relevance, to call {\em regular} the networks with only $3$--points and where the three concurrent curves form angles of $120$ degrees.
+Then, following the ``energetic'' and experimental motivations mentioned above, we simply {\em impose} such regularity condition in the definition of a {\em smooth} curvature flow, for every positive time (at the initial time it could fail).
+If the initial network is regular and smooth enough, we will see that this definition leads to an almost satisfactory (in a way ``classical'') short--time existence theorem of a flow by curvature.
+Trying instead to let evolve an initial non--regular network, various complications arise related to the presence of multi--points or of $3$--points not satisfying the Herring condition.
+Notice also that, even starting with an initial regular network, we cannot avoid to deal also with non--regular networks when we analyze the global behavior of the flow.
+Indeed, during the flow, some of the triple junctions could ``collide'' along a ``vanishing'' curve of the network, when the length of the latter goes to zero (hence, modifying the topological structure of the network).
+In this case one has to ``restart'' the evolution with a different set of curves, possibly describing a non--regular network, typically with multi--points of order higher than three (consider, for instance, two $3$--points collapsing along a single curve connecting them) or even with ``bad'' $3$--points with angles between the concurring curves, not all equal to $120$ degrees (think of three $3$--points collapsing together with the ``triangular'' region delimited by three curves connecting them).
+A suitable short--time existence (hence, ``restarting'') result for this situation has been worked out in~\cite{Ilnevsch} by T.~Ilmanen, A.~Neves and the fourth author and in~\cite{LiMazPlSa} by J.~Lira, R.~Mazzeo, M.~Saez and the third author.
+In these papers, it is indeed shown that starting from any non--regular network (with a natural technical hypothesis), there exists a ``satisfactory'' flow of networks by curvature which is immediately regular and smooth, for every positive time.
+Section~\ref{smtm3} is devoted to this topic.